javascript-tutorial/en.javascript.info/1-js/99-js-misc/01-proxy/article.md

 What can we intercept by them?

 For most operations on objects, there's a so-called "internal method" in JavaScript specificaiton, that describes on the lowest level, how it works.
 For instance, `[[Get]]` - the internal method to read a property, `[[Set]]` -- the internal method to write a property, and so on.
-These methods are only used in the specification, we can't them directly by name.
+These methods are only used in the specification, we can't call them directly by name.

 Proxy traps inercept invocations of these methods.
 They are listed in [Proxy specification](https://tc39.es/ecma262/#sec-proxy-object-internal-methods-and-internal-slots) and in the table below.